What Is Email Marketing: Everything You Need to Know

 Some of these concepts are as follows:

-If you’re implementing effective lead generation and lead management, email execution is like a walk through the park.
+If you’re implementing effective lead generation and lead management, email execution is like a walk in the park.

 For example, deliverability won’t be an issue because you already addressed sources, permissions, and expectations upfront.